nexteurarian/TracksAPP/README.md

 ## TRACKS! 📔 -  About This Playground

-This Swift Playground is designed as an all-in-one app that allows students to create, manage, and view courses, assignments, and schedules without distractions.
+This Swift Playground is designed to be an all-in-one app that allows students to create, manage, and view courses, assignments, and schedules without distractions.
 Also, this playground features a rewards system that rewards positive behavior (in this case, completing assignments), based on B.F.
 Skinner's behavioral theory.
 The rewards?
 It's for you to find out!

 ## Technologies Used